Harshaiitb2024/TATA_RESEARCH/README.md

-NST_PROG_TESTING.ipynb --------> converting npz file to image using SNT renderer
+NST_PROG_TESTING.ipynb --------> testing  SNT renderer (prog_renderer.npz is a npz extracted from test image, it is alredy available in repo, or we can feed any npz file with knowledge of no of strokes)

 json2npz.py  -----------> converting JSON to .npz format
           steps to run this file:
                 1. clone to this repo TATA_RESEARCH
                 2. !python json2npz.py --json stroke_params.json --out  my_strokes.npz
-                3. this npz output can be fed to nst-pro_testing.ipynb to see the output as image
+                3. this npz output can be fed to nst_prog_testing.ipynb to see the output as image

 Trans_gan_training.ipynb ---------> training SNT with TransGan Architecture